rswingle/newnotes/README.md

 # newnotes

-This is a python script originally developed by Daniel Rollings to aid in finding scales, modes, and chords to be played on the guitar.
+This is a python script originally developed by Daniel Rollings to aid in finding scales, modes, and chords to be played on a variety of instruments.

 Requirements: python3